Bhuvanmysoresridhar/Serverless-Lakehouse-using-Polars-on-AWS/README.md

 - **Polars** and **DuckDB** for fast in-memory data processing
 - **Amazon S3** as the data lake storage

-We implement a classic **Bronze → Silver → Gold** data pipeline without using Apache Spark or Delta Lake (delta-rs).
-Instead, CSV files are used at each layer, making this lightweight and simple to manage.
+We implement a classic **Bronze → Silver → Gold** data pipeline without using Apache Spark.
+And we have used delta lake to store the data in the form of delta tables.

 ---

 ## Architecture

 - **Bronze Layer**: Raw `.json` records are pushed to S3 via Kinesis Firehose.
-- **Silver Layer**: A Lambda container reads `.json` from Bronze, validates/cleans data using Polars, and writes `.csv` to Silver.
+- **Silver Layer**: A Lambda container reads `.json` from Bronze, validates/cleans data using Polars, and writes delta tables to Silver.
-- **Gold Layer**: Another Lambda container (triggered by EventBridge every 15 min) aggregates Silver data using Polars and DuckDB and writes output to Gold in `.csv`.
+- **Gold Layer**: Another Lambda container (triggered by EventBridge every 15 min) aggregates Silver data using Polars and DuckDB and writes output to Gold as delta tables.

 ---